 When I read this definition it brings to mind someone laying in a hammock with their eyes closed thinking about how their life seems perfectly, perfect.
 While their enemy quietly makes their approach.

-Complacency may seem harmless – a lot less than selfishness.
+Complacency in your marriage may seem harmless – a lot less than selfishness.
 Right?

 Let me tell you, it’s a lot more harmful because it works like a Trojan Horse.
 Once you let it in, it’s already done its damage.
 When you feel complacent, you have this overwhelming sense that you’ve arrived.
 You finally did it!
 You’re no longer “working at it.”
 You’ve become finally “that” couple.